-Using the procedure delineated above, fire pixels from ten areas of high fire activity between 1st March 2021 and 31st May 2021 were aggregated and compared.
-In particular, the ten areas of interest are: Central America and south Mexico, Venezuela, the centre-east portion of USA south of the Great Lakes region, the western portion of Africa between the Sahel and the Gulf of Guinea, South Sudan, the centre-south portion of Africa between Angola, Zambia, and the Democratic Republic of Congo, the Indian Subcontinent, Southeast Asia, the central portion of Russia, the northern regions of Australia facing the Timor Sea.
-The ten areas corresponded to around six thousand SLSTR scenes, but only 33 of them respected all the criteria delineated above, the rest was discarded during the analysis.
+Using the procedure delineated above, fire pixels from six areas of high fire activity between 1st June 2021 and 31st August 2021 were aggregated and compared.
+In particular, the six areas of interest are: South America, the centre-north portion of North America near the Great Lakes region, the shouthern portion of Africa, the southeastern portion of Europe, the eastern portion of Russia, the northern regions of Australia, see Figure 23.
+From more than ten thousand SLSTR scenes encompassing these areas, around 120 products which respected all the criteria delineated above were selected to perform this analysis.
 A summary of the results is reported in Table 7.